watercpp/water/README.md

 String formatting using << operators like iostreams but with unicode support.
 Uses water::numbers for number formatting.
 Creating your own destination where the string is written is a lot simpler than with iostreams.
 Automatically converts input from UTF-8, UTF-16, UTF-32 to whatever UTF the destination requires.
 Namespace in `water/str`.

-### water::ministr
+### water::xtr

 Similar to water::str but implemented with minimal dependencies using expression templates to generate the string on the stack.
 The library itself uses it when WATER_DEBUG is defined to write output to the debugger, see water::trace.
-Namespace in `water/ministr`, water::trace in `water/trace.hpp`.
+Namespace in `water/xtr`, water::trace in `water/trace.hpp`.

 ### water::threads